Kate Swanson has been a property investor for the last 20 years and has moved houses (and continents) several times herself in that time.

 Let me make this clear: this is not an attack on the real estate industry.

-There ARE plenty of good, honest real estate agents.
+There are plenty of good, honest real estate agents.
 But every industry has its share of shonky practitioners—unfortunately, that's just human nature.
 Take any large group of people, and you'll find a percentage who are prepared to twist the rules to their own advantage.
-And as we all know, the most fresh-faced, charming people can also be the most crooked, so we can't assume the nice guys are really the nice guys!
+And as we all know, the most fresh-faced, charming people can also be the most crooked, so we can't assume the nice ones are really the nice ones!

 Why Shady Realtors Want to Sell Cheap